 Wear Blue Day 7th Annual Photo Contest

 Take a photo of yourself or your group in blue and send it to email@example.com.
+Make sure to also share the photo on Facebook with the official Child Abuse Prevention Month hashtags, #WearBlueKC #CAPM #OneCommunityOneKC don’t forget to tag us at Prevent Child Abuse KC to be featured online (@PreventChildAbuseKC).
 The photo with the most LIKES will win tickets to an upcoming show at Sprint Center.
-Prize will be announced on Monday, April, 6.
+The 2nd, 3rd and 4th place winners will receive E-Gift Certificates to local restaurants in Kansas City!
+Prizes will be announced on Monday, April, 6.

 In the spring of 1989, a grandmother from Virginia began the BLUE ribbon campaign as a tribute to her grandson, a three-year-old who died at the hands of his mother’s abusive boyfriend?
 Since that time, concerned citizens all over the country have worn BLUE as a symbol of the need to prevent child abuse.

 We are asking all citizens who care about children and their safety to pledge to wear BLUE on Friday, April 3 – Wear Blue Day!

 To see photos of staff at many of these organizations wearing blue to build awareness of child abuse and neglect, please visit our Facebook page.

 Child Protection Center

 The Family Conservancy